 Preparing AAEC graduates > Beyond the classroom experiences

-- The Kohl Centre provides students with an opportunity to solidify their knowledge and expand their skillset by engaging stakeholders from around the state, building a professional network, and helping their clients analyze and evaluate alternatives.
+The Kohl Centre provides students with an opportunity to solidify their knowledge and expand their skillset by engaging stakeholders from around the state, building a professional network, and helping real clients.

-- Students have opportunities to conduct research with our faculty through independent studies.
-Often students work one-on-one with faculty on topics as diverse as managing agricultural price risk to international development and earn academic credit as determined by their advisor.
+Students have opportunities to conduct research with our faculty through independent studies.
 Undergraduate research often leads to published papers.
-Contact Katie White.

 Ag Econ Club

-The Ag Econ Club is dedicated to providing an environment of fellowship and leadership in which members pursue professional, educational, social and teamwork development through interaction and cooperation with fellow members, AAEC faculty, alumni, the university, and professional resources to empower themselves with opportunities in the ever-changing fields of agribusiness, agrimarketing, and applied agricultural economics.
-For more information about the club, contact the current advisors Katie White and Mike Ellerbrock.
+The Ag Econ Club is dedicated to providing an environment of fellowship and leadership in which members pursue professional, educational, social, and teamwork development.
+For more information about the club, contact Mike Ellerbrock, Normand Adams, or Pedro Queiroz.

 Collegiate Young Farmers at Virginia Tech

-The Collegiate Young Farmers at Virginia Tech is a chapter that provides students interested in agriculture and rural communities leadership, educational, legislative, networking, and social opportunities.
-The chapter is in association with Virginia Farm Bureau and American Farm Bureau Federations.
+The Collegiate Young Farmers at Virginia Tech provides students interested in agriculture and rural communities leadership, educational, legislative, networking, and social opportunities.
+The chapter is associated with Virginia Farm Bureau and American Farm Bureau Federations.

 Minorities in Agriculture, Natural Resources, and Related Sciences–Virginia Tech Chapter